bk-az/fd2zd/README.md

 # Freshdesk to Zendesk Migration
-Migrate your Freshdesk users, tickets and tickets conversations / comments to Zendesk.
+Migrate your Freshdesk users, tickets and conversations / comments to Zendesk.
 ## Setup
 Before migrating tickets you need to set up the environment and install the necessary packages.
 ### Install Ruby
+Follow this [link](https://rubyreferences.github.io/rubyref/intro/installation.html) to install Ruby on your system.
 The version of Ruby used during development was 2.7.1, to use other versions of ruby you may need to update the Gemfile.
 ### Install MySQL
 MySQL is used as a relational database management system, which is used to store tickets locally for successful ticket migration, monitoring progress, and post-migration verification.
 ### Install Dependencies